framedsc/Sitesource/markdown/GameGuides/Yakuza_0.md

 F1,F2/L2/LT,R2/RT | Increase/Decrease FoV respectively

 @alert important
-Once you deattach the camera (PAUSE), your mouse will be set in a fixed position, so in order to attach/deattach the mouse to the camera, you can press DEL.
+Once you detach the camera (PAUSE), your mouse will be set in a fixed position, so in order to attach/detach the mouse to the camera, you can press DEL.
 @end

 @alert important